-Though the system seems outdated when measured up to today tech (crappy dell keyboard), but it’s a very, very beautiful piece of art nonetheless.
+Though the system is a little outdated when measured to today tech (and that crappy dell keyboard) -but it’s a very, very beautiful piece of art nonetheless.
 Enjoy the photos!
-If you have one to show off, brag about it in our forum!
+If you have one to show off, brag about it on our facebook page!

 - Aquacomputer Cuplex Kryos Delrin CPU water block

 - Alphacool NexXxoS NVXP NV 590 Series GPU water block

 - Phobya G-Silent 12 1200rpm Fans, Black Silent Edition

 - 19/13mm Compression Fitting 90° Rotary G1/4